vacp2p/rfc/content/docs/rfcs/57/README.md

 The Status app protocols are assigned to shard cluster `16`, as defined in [52/WAKU2-RELAY-STATIC-SHARD-ALLOC](/spec/52/).

-[51/WAKU2-RELAY-SHARDING](/spec/51/) specifies three sharing methods.
+[51/WAKU2-RELAY-SHARDING](/spec/51/) specifies three sharding methods.
 This document uses *static sharding*, which leaves the distribution of content topics to application protocols, but takes care of shard discovery.